I’m worried about the dogs and kids walking on the lawn after treatment. How long do I have to keep them off?

 A Little Helping Hand

-Other products will give you a headstart in achieving your golf course lawn alongside using herbicides.
+Other products will give you a head start in achieving your golf course lawn along with herbicides.
 Surfactants like Hi-Yield Spreader Sticker increase the absorption, sticking, and translocation of insecticides, liquid fertilizers, and herbicides.
 Surfactants help improve the performance of herbicides and yield faster and better results.

 Marker dyes can also lend a helping hand in your war against weeds.
 Use Turf Mark Blue Spray Indicator dye to see where you’ve sprayed herbicide, insecticide, or fungicide.
 This means you won’t be applying excess product in places that you have already sprayed.
-The dye disappears within 24-48 hours, so you don’t need to worry about turning your lawn blue permanently.
+The dye disappears within 24-48 hours, so you don’t need to worry about turning your lawn, sidewalk, or patio blue permanently.

 Killing Weeds in Your Lawn